Samuel T. Busey

-Samuel Thompson Busey (November 16, 1835 – August 12, 1909) was a U.S. Representative from Illinois.
+Samuel Thompson Busey (November 16, 1835 – August 12, 1909) was a veteran of the Civil War who served one term as a U.S. Representative from Illinois from 1891 to 1893.

 Biography

 Samuel Busey was born in Greencastle, Indiana but moved with his parents to Urbana, Illinois.
 He attended the public schools and went on to study law where he attended commercial college and law lectures in 1859 and 1860.

+Civil War

 During the Civil War he served as first sergeant and then first lieutenant of the Urbana Zouaves in 1861 and 1862.

 He was appointed Town collector in 1862 and became a second lieutenant in the recruiting service in June 1862 and helped to organize the Seventy-sixth Regiment, Illinois Volunteer Infantry where he served as captain of Company B of that regiment June 22, 1862.

 He later served as a lieutenant colonel August 22, 1862 and was promoted to colonel January 7, 1863.

 On July 20, 1866, President Andrew Johnson nominated Busey for appointment to the grade of brevet brigadier general of volunteers, to rank from April 9, 1865, and the United States Senate confirmed the appointment on July 26, 1866.

 He mustered out of the service July 22, 1865, in Chicago, Illinois and engaged in banking from 1867 to 1888.
 He later served as mayor of Urbana 1880–1889.